TengxiangLii/TD-DFTB_skf_neglect/README.md

 *Update*
 Strutures of the Isoindigo molecule, Si nanoparticle (H terminated), and N,P-doped Si nanoparticle are added in ./struc folder.
 DFTB+ readable parameters files for new added model are also addin in ./skf folder.
+The skf files were made from the corresponding tiorg-0-1 (or matsci) file by replacing interatomic interaction parameters with zeros.

 ```